Rigidity of proper colorings of $\mathbb{Z}^d$: Introduction and results

 \subsection{Acknowledgments}

 We thank Raimundo Brice\~no, Nishant Chandgotia, Ohad Feldheim and Wojciech Samotij for early discussions on proper colorings and other graph homomorphisms.
 We are grateful to Christian Borgs for valuable advice on the way to present the material of this paper and its companion~\cite{peledspinka2018spin}.
 We thank Michael Aizenman, Jeff Kahn, Eyal Lubetzky, Dana Randall, Alan Sokal, Prasad Tetali and Peter Winkler for useful discussions and encouragement.
+The presentation benefited significantly from the insightful comments of two anonymous referees.